VEuPathDB/StaticContent/content/common/methods.md

   <div class="anchor"><a name="serieInHouse"></a></div>
   <h3>Genome analyses in Lieu of the EBI Pipeline</h3>
   <div class="method-details">
    <p>On rare occasions the EBI pipeline cannot be applied to a genome.
 For example, genomes that are not housed at an INSDC repository cannot be analyzed by the EBI pipeline.
 VEuPathDB uses the following in-house analyses in lieu of the EBI pipeline. </p>

    <p><u>BLAT against NRDB</u>: this needs a description.</p>

    <p><u>Compute open reading frames</u>: Open reading frames are generated from genomic DNA or EST sequences.
 The analysis produces a gff file containing the ORFs (50 or more amino acid translations of the input nucleic acid) for the 6 reading frames.
 The translations in all 6 reading frames do not necessarily begin with MET but always end at a stop codon.
 ORF names are in the form template-frame-start-end, e.g. AAEL01000396-5-5847-4366. </p>

    <p><u>DNA repeats</u>: The Tandem Repeats Finder program locates and displays tandem repeats in genomic sequences.</p>

    <p><u>EST alignments</u>: BLAT is applied to EST sequences that have been blocked using RepeatMasker. </p>

    <p><u>Protein domain annotations</u>: InterProScan scans protein sequences against the protein signatures of the InterPro member databases and generates a file containing the domain matched, description of the InterPro entry, GO descriptions and E-values.</p>

    <p><u>Signal peptide prediction</u>: Signal P is used to identify signal peptides and their likely cleavage sites.
 A signal peptide is a short peptide present at the N-terminus of most newly synthesized proteins that are destined towards the secretory pathway.</p>

    <p><u>Syntenic sequences</u>: VEuPathDB uses an in-house script called runMercator to run pair-wise alignments that employs Mercator and MAVID for comparative genome analysis.
 Mercator generates orthology maps using genomes and exon coordinates to create exon translations for protein BLAT alignments.
 The orthology maps are used as a guide for MAVID which also uses a phylogenetic newick tree to generate gene alignments.</p>

    <p><u>Transmembrane domain prediction</u>: TMHMM is used to predict transmembrane domain presence and topology from protein sequences. </p>

    <p><u>tRNA gene prediction</u>: tRNAScan identifies transfer RNA genes in transcript or genome sequences.  </p>

-    <p> another table goes here</p>
+   <p><a href="https://community.eupathdb.org/documents/Methods-Details-In-Lieu-genomes.pdf">Details for the VEuPathDB in-house pipelines</a></p>
   </div>

 <hr>